On a problem of optimal transport under marginal martingale constraints: Introduction

 for various costs.
-Let $C_M(\mu,\nu)$ denote the infimum $\inf\{\E_\pi c:\,\pi\in \M(\mu, \nu)\}$.
+Let $C_M(\mu,\nu)$ denote the infimum $\inf\{\E _\pi [c]\dvtx \pi\in\M(\mu, \nu)\}$.

-Our optimal transport approach permits to distinguish some special couplings of $\M(\mu,\nu)$ that are comparable to the monotone (or Hoeffding-Fr\'echet) coupling $\pi_\hf\in\Pi(\mu,\nu)$.
-Indeed we have developed our martingale transport theory parallel to the classical theory and the optimizer of \eqref{PrimalMart} will enjoy canonical properties.
-Nevertheless notable differences occur between the theories.
-An obvious one is the fact that $\M(\mu,\nu)$ can be empty while $\Pi(\mu,\nu)$ always contains the element $\mu\otimes\nu$.
-The existence of a martingale transport plan is actually quite an old topic that is present (but under different names) at least since the study of Muirhead's inequality by Hardy, Littlewood, and Polya \cite{HaLiPo52}.
-Several articles in different fields (analysis, combinatorics, potential theory and probability) deal with this question in different settings, often for marginal distributions in spaces much more general than the real line (see e.g.\ \cite{Bl51,Sh51,Mi61,CaFeMe64,St65,Do68,Ke72,FiHo80}).
+Our optimal transport approach permits to distinguish some special couplings of $\M(\mu,\nu)$ that are comparable to the monotone (or Hoeffding--Fr\'echet) coupling $\pi_\hf\in\Pi(\mu,\nu)$.
+Indeed, we have developed our martingale transport theory parallel to the classical theory and the optimizer of \eqref{PrimalMart} will enjoy canonical properties.
+Nevertheless, notable differences occur between the theories.
+An obvious one is the fact that $\M(\mu,\nu)$ can be empty while $\Pi(\mu,\nu)$ always contains the element $\mu\otimes \nu$.
+The existence of a martingale transport plan is actually quite an old topic that is present (but under different names) at least since the study of Muirhead's inequality by Hardy, Littlewood and P\'olya \cite {HaLiPo52}.
+Several articles in different fields (analysis, combinatorics, potential theory and probability) deal with this question in different settings, often for marginal distributions in spaces much more general than the real line (see, e.g., \cite {Bl51,Sh51,Mi61,CaFeMe64,St65,Do68,Ke72,FiHo80}).
 The interest in finding an explicit coupling has appeared recently in the peacock problem (see \cite{HiPrRoYo11} and the references therein): a peacock is a stochastic process $(X_t)_{t\in I}$ such that there exists at least one martingale $(M_t)_{t\in I}$ satisfying $\law(X_t)=\law(M_t)$ for every $t$.
-The problem consists in building as explicitly as possible such a martingale $(M_t)$ from $(X_t)$.
-The martingale transport problem is maybe even closer linked to the theory of model-independent pricing in mathematical finance; we refer to \cite{Ho11} for a recent survey of this area.
-Indeed the problem \eqref{PrimalMart} has been first studied in this context by Hobson and Neuberger \cite{HoNe11} for the specific cost function $c(x,y)=-|y-x|$.
-The link between optimal transport and model independent pricing has been made explicit in \cite{BeHePe11} in a discrete time framework and in \cite{GaHeTo11} in a continuous time setup.
+The problem consists in building as explicitly as possible such a martingale $(M_t)$ from~$(X_t)$.
+The martingale transport problem is maybe even closer linked to the theory of model-independent pricing in mathematical finance. \footnote {We refer to the recent survey by Hobson \cite{Ho11} for a very readable introduction to this area.
+Arguably, the most important tool in model-independent finance is the Skorokhod-embedding approach; an extensive overview is given by Ob{\l}{\'o}j in \cite{Ob04}.} Indeed, the problem \eqref{PrimalMart} has been first studied in this context by Hobson and Neuberger \cite{HoNe11} for the specific cost function $c(x,y)=-|y-x|$.
+The link between optimal transport and model-independent pricing has been made explicit in \cite{BeHePe11} in a discrete time framework and by Galichon, Henry-Labordere and Touzi \cite{GaHeTo11} in a continuous time setup.